 A Guide to FORTRAN IV Programming by Daniel D. McCracken

 Published in 1965.
 Hey, now we are almost going too far the other direction.
 Still was very useful in refreshing my memory on FORTRAN coding.

 PL/I Structured Programming (2nd edition) by Joan K. Hughes

-This page was last updated on November 15, 2010.
+This page was last updated on June 10, 2021.